Locals are gathered around an iconic fountain in downtown Philadelphia on a sunny day — a welcome sight for those moving to Philadelphia.

 The biggest difference in these four cities, however, lies in their cultures.

-Boston vs. Philadelphia
+Living in Boston vs. Philadelphia

 While locals will tell you Boston’s public transit beats out Philly’s, the housing can make things difficult.
 Philly has Boston beat when it comes to nightlife and drinking culture altogether.
-You can’t even head to your favorite bar for happy hour after work in Boston, as it’s banned throughout the city
+You can’t even head to your favorite bar for happy hour after work in Boston, as it’s banned throughout the state.

 If you’re moving with kids, though, you’ll be giving them unparalleled access to a great education.
-Boston spends almost 14 percent more per student than Philly alone, and the student-teacher ratio in Boston is over 25 percent lower than it is in Philly.
+Boston spends almost 14 percent more per student than Philly, and the student-teacher ratio in Boston is over 25 percent lower than it is in Philly.
 Both cities have great universities and colleges to choose from, though.

 For nature lovers, Boston can give you easy access to the mountains and other northern amenities, but nothing beats how close Philly is to the Big Apple, if you’re wanting to visit often.